Your resume is a 6 second sales pitch.

 This is the hardest part, but well worth the time invested.

 Find More Facts

-If you got any awards or accolades, or your work had impact on people, mention it!
+Mention your awards or accolades or the impact your work had on people!
 This could be as simple as saying your side project has a few hundred users, or mentioning that the app redesign you worked on got an Apple feature.

 Explain Your Facts

-Don't assume the reader knows that award you got.
+Don't assume the reader knows what the award is.
 If it's impactful, give it a proper brief explanation.
 If it's not worth that then it's a waste of space.